Jud1th1/scription-site/README.md

 ## Challenge 1 - Smooth Scroll:

-- When the user clicks the links in the navigatin bar it should scroll to the correct point on the page
+- When the user clicks the links in the navigation bar it should scroll to the correct point on the page
 - When the user clicks on the logo it should scroll to the very top of the page

 `Hints:`

 - See if you can modify the jQuery smooth scroll script from the first lesson in this module to make this work.
 - You might find it easiest to use two click handlers.
 One that targets the links in the navigation and one that targets the logo.
-- Also to make the animation feel snappy, I set it at 600 miliseconds and I used easInCirc easing.
+- Also to make the animation feel snappy, I set it at 600 milliseconds and I used easInCirc easing.
 The easing plugin is already included on the page.
-- Be sure to put the entire script inside an IIFE (Immediately Invoked Function Expression), so that no varaibles end up in the global scope
+- Be sure to put the entire script inside an IIFE (Immediately Invoked Function Expression), so that no variables end up in the global scope

 ## Challenge 2 - Flexslider